 This course is designed to prepare the firefighter for the role of fitness trainer and for successful completion of a national examination.
 This survey course examines the roles and responsibilities of the fitness leader and is highly specific to the special needs and demands of firefighting.
 The course includes both theoretical information and practical application of knowledge and skills.

-Students who are seriously considering pursuing a degree program are encouraged to take BIO 217 Anatomy and Physiology I (has pre-requisite of BIO 100) and BIO 218 Anatomy and Physiology II in place of BIO 111 as they will be required for a degree program.
+Students who are seriously considering pursuing a degree program are encouraged to take BIO 217 Anatomy and Physiology I (has pre-requisite of BIO 100, 103, or 107 of C or better) and BIO 218 Anatomy and Physiology II in place of BIO 111 as they will be required for a degree program.

 HFN 190 should be taken as one of the final classes in this program.